Last updated on November 27th, 2022

 Snack Kori Kori: a snack with a view to die for, conveniently located seconds away from Dive Spirit Fakarava and Pension Vekeveke.
 I always came between dives and loved the huge sandwiches (~400F), though they do also serve serious steaks and fish dishes (~1700F).
 Don’t forget to toss your leftovers down below to the sharks!

-Havaiki Hotel: the Havaiki is the fanciest hotel in Fakarava so it’s no surprise to find a good restaurant out here.
+Havaiki Lodge: the Havaiki Lodge is the fanciest pension in Fakarava so it’s no surprise to find a good restaurant out here.
 Food is served in a lovely lagoonside deck shaded by a thatched roof.
 Traditional Polynesian dishes are the main attraction, starting at around 1700F.

-Snack Paillote: pretty much in Rotava Village, come here mainly for crepes by the beach.
+Snack Paillote: pretty much in Rotoava Village, come here mainly for crepes by the beach.

 I hope you’ve found this Fakarava Travel Guide useful.
 For information about Fakarava and French Polynesia, check out these travel guides.

 The Islands of Tahiti are among the last places to be colonized by mankind, 118 islands, each with their unique personality.